Maloja Pass is a curvy road in the Swiss Alps

 Is Maloja Pass difficult?

-The road features a few steep sections (up to 11%) and tight hairpins that require concentration, especially if you met a truck coming the other way.
+The road features a few steep sections (up to 11%) and tight hairpins that require concentration, especially if you meet a truck coming the other way.
 The pass is sometimes called ‘the pass that never was’ due to its geographical peculiarity.
 It is an experience not for the fainthearted with lots of hairpin bends.
 Not recommended for the easily motion sick.
 Starting at Casaccia, the ascent is 5.13 km long.
 Over this distance, the elevation gain is 357 meters.
-The average percentage is 7% and the maximum slope is 11%.
+The average percentage is 7%, and the maximum slope is 11%.

-Is the Maloja Pass open?
+Is Maloja Pass open?

 Plan about 30 minutes to complete the drive without any stop.
 The drive offers stunning views of Lake Sils (Silsersee) and Lake Silvaplana (Silvaplanersee).
-Maloja pass is very close to famous St. Moritz resort.
+Maloja pass is very close to the famous St. Moritz resort.
 You can have a very pleasant drive from there to Maloja as well.

 Image credit: Depositphotos